-The Everyday Active small grant aims to encourage and increase participation in physical activity by residents within Kent County Council or Medway Council administrative areas (excludes London Boroughs) affected by the impact of COVID-19 (coronavirus).
+The Everyday Active small grant is available for clubs and organisations working with under 21 year olds.
+The grant aims to encourage and increase participation in physical activity by residents within Kent County Council or Medway Council administrative areas (excludes London Boroughs).

 £300 to £10,000

 The Queen's Platinum Jubilee Activity Fund aims to use sport and physical activity as a means of bringing a community together and tackling inequalities via awards of between £300 and £10,000 from a pot of £5 million of National Lottery funding.

 £5,000 to £10,000

 The Philip and Connie Phillips Foundation makes grants to support charities in Kent and Medway who demonstrate their impact on the health and wellbeing of their local community.

 The Laurence Plummer Foundation has been set up to help young people break down barriers to increase their participation and development in their chosen sport.